 Jonathan Smith, who had posted some of the most prolific games in the history of Husky Stadium as an Oregon State quarterback, came to Seattle as the Huskies' offensive coordinator and quarterbacks coach for the 2014 season.
-He enters his second season in those roles in 2015.
+He enters his third season in those roles in 2016.

 In his first season at Washington, Smith coordinated an offense that scored the fourth-most points in Washington history, while passing for the sixth-most yards ever at UW.
 Despite utilizing three different starting quarterbacks, the UW threw only six interceptions in total (ninth-fewest in the nation) and ranked No. 22 in the nation in completion percentage with a .638 team mark.

 Smith, who threw for an OSU-record 469 yards vs. the Huskies' in an epic game as Beavers QB in 1998, came to Montlake with 12 prior years of coaching experience, including 10 as a quarterbacks coach.

 The last two years prior to joining the UW staff, Smith worked on Petersen's staff at Boise State.
 In 2012, his first season, he helped coach first-year starting QB Joe Southwick to a completion percentage of .669, fifth-best in school history, as the Broncos finished 11-2 on the season.